 One of the most frequent misunderstandings I see when interacting with newer home studio hobbyists is knowing the difference between soundproofing and acoustic treatment.
 Though often employed in tandem, soundproofing and acoustic treatment do very different things and are accomplished in completely separate ways.

 As we stated above, when a sound wave strikes a solid surface it causes that surface to vibrate, which in turn creates another smaller sound wave.
 It doesn’t just reflect sound back into the room, it also reflects it outward.
 Soundproofing is the process of adding mass or additional layers between rooms to reduce this propagation of sound out of the room.
 “Soundproofing” is really a misnomer, as it is virtually impossible to prevent all sound from propagating, even in professional environments.
 “Sound reduction” is a more accurate but far less common term.
-Regardless of what you call it, soundproofing is not acoustic treatment, so you shouldn’t expect your acoustic treatments to provide any noticeable sound reduction.
+Regardless of what you call it, soundproofing is not acoustic treatment, so you shouldn’t expect your acoustic panels to provide much if any noticeable sound reduction.

 What are the Most Common Acoustic Treatments?